http4s/http4s/docs/src/main/tut/service.md

 http4s supports multiple server backends.
 In this example, we'll use [blaze], the native backend supported by http4s.

-We start from a `BlazeBuilder`, and then mount the `helloWorldService` under the base path of `/` and the remainder of the services under the base path of `/api`.
+We start from a `BlazeServerBuilder`, and then mount the `helloWorldService` under the base path of `/` and the remainder of the services under the base path of `/api`.
 The services can be mounted in any order as the request will be matched against the longest base paths first.
-The `BlazeBuilder` is immutable with chained methods, each returning a new builder.
+The `BlazeServerBuilder` is immutable with chained methods, each returning a new builder.

 Multiple `HttpRoutes` can be combined with the `combineK` method (or its alias